JuliaSmoothOptimizers/FletcherPenaltySolver.jl/docs/src/tutorial.md

 Pages = ["tutorial.md"]
 ```

-## FletcherPenaltyNLPSolver Tutorial
+## FletcherPenaltySolver Tutorial

-In this tutorial, we explore on small instances various possibilities offered by `fps_solve` defined in the package `FletcherPenaltyNLPSolver`.
+In this tutorial, we explore on small instances various possibilities offered by `fps_solve` defined in the package `FletcherPenaltySolver`.

 ### Type stable algorithm